 Don’t focus on just one aspect

-Avoid falling prey to getting impressed to a single quality, and focus on the overall persona.
+Avoid falling prey to getting impressed by a single quality, and focus on the overall persona.
 Employers sometimes allow a single characteristic to affect their ratings.
-Consider each performance aspect before allocating points to an individual since it would not be fair to the others who are consistent with their performance and efforts.
+Consider each performance aspect before allocating points to an individual, since it would not be fair to the others who are consistent with their performance and efforts.

 Don’t make comparisons

 Avoid comparing workers.
-Although, one tends to compare them instinctively, avoid doing that when appraising a performance.
+Although one tends to compare them instinctively, avoid doing that when appraising a performance.
 There’s no need to discuss an individual’s habits or demeanor unless it is affecting his or her work.
-The discussion tends to sway away from the main issue: work.
+The discussion tends to move the focus away from the main issue: work.
 Drawing comparisons also creates resentment in the minds of employees and is not at all healthy for any company.
 The belief that all are capable of superior performance would drive them to do better than they are doing.
-Talk only about ways how they can improve on their efforts and attitude.
+Talk only about ways they can improve on their efforts and attitude.

 Don’t contradict yourself

-Do not ever contradict yourself or anything you have ever committed.
+Do not ever contradict yourself or anything you have ever said.
 The most damaging mistake that an HR professional or a manager can do is to convey mixed feelings about an employee’s performance.
 The attitude just drives the employee to become apprehensive.
-Know what to say and be clear in conveying the good points as well as the bad points.
-If you are not clear enough, just put it on paper so that there is no contradiction in what you say and what you actually think.
-Contradictory messages can even damage your own reputation and erode manager credibility while also being detrimental to an employee’s performance.
+Know what to say, and be clear in conveying the good points as well as the bad points.
+If you are not clear enough, put it on paper so that there is no contradiction in what you say and what you actually think.
+Contradictory messages can even damage your own reputation and erode manager credibility, while also being detrimental to an employee’s performance.